philipnye/streamlit_testing/README.md

 ## Authentication
 The dashboard uses Microsoft Entra authentication, following [Streamlit's guide to implementing this](https://docs.streamlit.io/develop/tutorials/authentication/microsoft).

+The identity app registration that has been created has an expiry date: 3 April 2027.

 ## Serving the dashboard
 ### Web
 Hosted on Streamlit Community Cloud at [https://instituteforgovernment.streamlit.app/](https://instituteforgovernment.streamlit.app/).